arman-singh-18/voice-command-shopping-assistant/DEPLOYMENT_GUIDE.md

 ### 3. Environment Variables
 Add all the environment variables listed above to your server service in Render.

-### 4. Firebase Service Account
-Make sure your `firebase-service-account.json` file is in the `server/` directory and accessible.
+**Important**: The `firebase-service-account.json` file is NOT needed in production.
+All credentials are now handled through environment variables for better security.

 ## Testing After Deployment